byllyfish/precis_i18n/long_description.rst

 |MIT licensed| |Build Status| |codecov.io|

+If you want your app to accept unicode user names and passwords, you must be careful in how you compare them.
 The PRECIS codec makes internationalized user names and passwords safer for use by applications.
 PRECIS profiles transform unicode strings into a canonical UTF-8 form, suitable for byte-by-byte comparison.

 This module implements the PRECIS Framework as described in: